salihigde/go-openai-api-sample/Readme.md

 go run main.go
 ```

+By default, the server will start on port 8080.

 ### Testing the API
-Once the application is running, you can make a test call to the API endpoint using curl:
+Once the application is running, you can test the API endpoint using curl:
 ```bash
 curl -X POST \
      -H "Content-Type: application/json" \